Letter From the President

 I have been ordained almost 8 years, and since Ordination I have been assigned to 6 different parishes throughout the diocese, and as I said earlier, now I’m back at the Cathedral.
 I have served as the Vice-Chancellor, and then Chancellor for the Diocese of Tyler for 5 years, and have been a Dean of the West Central and Southeast Deaneries, as well as on the Diocesan Finance Council and Personnel Board.
 Currently, I am serving as a member of the College of Consultors, Presbyteral Council, and the Priests Pension Board.
 All that brings me to here – serving as President of Bishop Thomas K. Gorman and St. Gregory Cathedral

 I really look forward to working closely with our Tyler Catholic Schools and the Gorman Community.
 As President, my work focuses mainly on Administration, working with Admissions, Marketing, Advancement, Alumni Relations, Finance Office, and ensuring that Catholic values permeate the entire institution.
 We have such a gift to share with our young people through Catholic Education.
-And I look forward to working with Mrs. Robin Perry and our faculty and staff to provide you and your children with the best possible education and formation experience.
+And I look forward to working with Mr. Zachary Allen and our faculty and staff to provide you and your children with the best possible education and formation experience.

 Very Rev. Hank Lanik